derreyann/sentinel-utbm/README.md

 gdalinfo 'file.hdf'
 ```

-Once you can successfully read HDF files, you need to install rastario from source for it to include HDF4 support :
+Once you can successfully read HDF files, you need to install rasterio from source for it to include HDF4 support :
 ``` shell
 pip install rasterio==1.3.10 --no-binary :all:
 ```